Arquímedes Puccio: The Puccio Clan

-He was held captive for 11 days hand-tied and feet-tied and hooded in the toilet's bathtub on the first floor, with the bathroom's curtain closed.
+He was held captive for 11 days, bound hand and foot and hooded in the bathtub on the first floor, with the bathroom's curtain closed.
 His family, owner of the supermarket chain Tanti, paid a rescue fee of US$250,000 ($663,582.90 as of 2019).
 Even though his family paid for the freedom of his son, Manoukian was murdered on 30 July 1982, being shot three times on the head.
 His corpse was thrown away in a river close to Escobar.
 His remains were found months later in Benavídez.